A range of budget to affordable, luxurious to boutique accommodation options.

 Destinations from Phnom Penh.
 Why not get going?

-The ways around There is much more to see in Cambodia than the temples of Angkor and the capital city of Phnom Penh; the Kingdom’s offering of exciting destinations is rich and plentiful.
+Outward bound There is much more to see in Cambodia than the temples of Angkor and the capital city of Phnom Penh; the Kingdom’s offering of exciting destinations is rich and plentiful.
 There are the beaches at Sihanoukville, Irrawaddy dolphins in Kratie, the hill tribe areas of Mondulkiri and Ratanakiri just to name a few, and they’re all easy to get to with a little forward planning.
 The roads have mostly been improved and there are now more areas covered by regular bus services.
 The route between Siem Reap and Phnom Penh has the most options with buses leaving hourly from 6:30am-2:30pm – the Giant Ibis bus with Wi-Fi on board and lots of leg space has proven to be very popular.
 There are now a few companies providing a faster service by minivan that carry fewer passengers.
 Capitol and Sorya also have coaches to Battambang, Kratie, Kampot/Kep, Sihanoukville, Ratanakiri and all the towns in between.
 Taxis are a popular choice, especially if you’re in a small group, and allow you to shave a bit of time off and stop at places along the way.
-A one-way journey to Phnom Penh will cost you from $65 upwards, depending on the quality […]
+A one-way journey to Phnom Penh will cost you from $65 upwards, depending on the quality of […]